Breaking Out of Your Comfort Zone

 We were about to go through an ordinary travel planning process – buying plane tickets, booking accommodation, packing backpacks – nothing out of the ordinary.
 We have set the departure date and picked the accommodation, so I proceeded with the rest part of the process.
 After providing the necessary information for the booking engine, it was only a matter of time before the e-tickets appear in my inbox.

 However, after receiving a message and opening it I was a bit shocked.
 The tickets came with the wrong date.
 Apparently, I made a typo when inputting data late at night.
-As a result, we ended up with tickets that were to bring us to Bandaranaike International Airport a day earlier and what is even more unpleasant at night.
+As a result, we ended up with tickets that were to bring us to Bandaranaike International Airport a day earlier.
+And what is even more unpleasant at night.
 Those tickets were non-refundable, so we decided to go anyway to avoid paying fees and break out of our comfort zone.

 As we landed we in Sri Lanka we were happy to feel that gentle breeze and enjoy lovely September weather.
 Taxi drivers were trying to find their customers, while tuk-tuk drivers were willing to bring down a price.
 Wattala – our destination – was around 22 kilometers (14 miles) away, it was 1 AM and we were eager to finally get some sleep.

 After making up a decision of going with tuk-tuk we were suddenly approached by a teenage boy.
-He asked us if we were going to Wattala, and after standing irresolute for a couple of seconds offered to give us a lift.
+He asked us if we were going to Wattala.
+So after standing irresolute for a couple of seconds offered to give us a lift.
 But we were expected to pay for gas.
 Still wondering what he was up to, we approached the old pickup truck with an open cargo area full of bales of straw, rusty pipes and building materials.

 After recovering from shock we decided to go and very soon we found ourselves in the back of a pickup rushing along the highway.
 It turned out that bales of straw, rusty pipes and building materials were supposed to be used in a new house, which they bought near our accommodation.